tomashley/aws-sg-tool/README.md

 Usage
 ---
-* Add rules to config.py
+* Add rules to a json rules file as per example_rules.json
-* Add security group names, description and a link back to the rules after the rules tuples
+* Rules can have a default section that are applied to all security groups subsequently
-    - Add them in the order they need to be created so addtions don't fail
+* Add security group names and a link back to the rules after the rules tuples

 TODO
 ---